-Are your hips tight and lower back aches after exercising?
+Are your hips tight and lower back ache after exercising?
 I have talked about this a number of times on Instagram especially after lifting heaving for a while.

 My hips scream bloody murder and my lower back feels like a cement block is pushing against it.
 Do you know the feeling?

-Finding a way to loosen my hips is key especially with all the lower bodywork that I am putting in.
+Finding a way to loosen tight hips is key for me especially with all the lower bodywork that I am putting in.

 Foam rolling and massages